-While there’s nothing wrong with having that goal, I believe it’s better to also consider your monthly income goals upon retirement.
+While there’s nothing wrong with having that goal, I believe it’s better also to consider your monthly income goals upon retirement.

-In other words, ask yourself “How much do I need per month to live comfortably when I retire?” – let’s say it’s P50,000 per month, then your next step is to create that much passive income, through businesses, real estate rentals, royalty fees, etc.
+In other words, ask yourself, “How much do I need per month to live comfortably when I retire?” – let’s say it’s P50,000 per month, then your next step is to create that much passive income through businesses, real estate rentals, royalty fees, etc.

 When you’ve done this, then you don’t have to worry anymore about the costs of living when you retire.
 And more importantly, your savings can now be used alternatively as your medical emergency fund.

 This rounds up what I believe are the six common mistakes people make when planning for their retirement.
 Is there any other you’d like to add?
 Share them below as a comment, and let’s discuss.